The Brightest Hope in Icelandic music

 Other news

-The President of Slovenia and the President of Iceland meet at Bessastaðir.
+The President of Iceland meets with Sergio Mattarella, the President of Italy.